 - Marked increase in reticulin fibers in the bone marrow.

 Immunophenotypically, blasts may express one or more myeloid-associated antigens (CD13, CD33, CD117, and MPO).
 Some cells may express erythroid or megakaryocytic antigens.
-The major differential diagnosis includes acute megakaryoblastic leukemia, acute leukemias with associated marrow fibrosis, metastatic tumor with a desmoplasmic reaction, and chronic idiopathic myelofibrosis.
-(Refer to the PDQ summary on Chronic Myeloproliferative Disorders Treatment for more information.)
+The major differential diagnosis includes acute megakaryoblastic leukemia, acute leukemias with associated marrow fibrosis, metastatic tumor with a desmoplastic reaction, and chronic idiopathic myelofibrosis.
+(Refer to the PDQ summary on Chronic Myeloproliferative Neoplasms Treatment for more information.)

 No specific chromosomal abnormalities are associated with acute panmyelosis with myelofibrosis.
 This AML is reported to respond poorly to chemotherapy and to be associated with a short survival.

 Myeloid sarcoma (also known as extramedullary myeloid tumor, granulocytic sarcoma, and chloroma) is a tumor mass that consists of myeloblasts or immature myeloid cells, occurring in an extramedullary site; development in 2% to 8% of patients with AML has been reported.
 Clinical features include occurrence common in subperiosteal bone structures of the skull, paranasal sinuses, sternum, ribs, vertebrae, and pelvis; lymph nodes, skin, mediastinum, small intestine, and the epidural space; and occurrence de novo or concomitant with AML or a myeloproliferative disorder.[58,80]